Learn my no-fail kitchen counter decor formula, PLUS the 10+ items to create functional beauty and make your kitchen feel magazine-worthy!

 You can truly add art everywhere: on a shelf, in a tray, on a desk, on the wall – or lean it up against the wall on the countertop.
 Botanicals, nature, and animals – all good art for the kitchen!

 5. Fruit Bowl

-What better way to help your family eat healthy snacks than by keeping a bowl of fresh fruit on the counter?
-This is the place we store our bananas, apples and any other random fruit I bring home from the store – that doesn’t need to be refrigerated.
+What better way to help your family eat healthy snacks than by keeping a bowl of fruit on the counter?
+This is the place we store our bananas, apples and any other fresh fruit I bring home from the store – that doesn’t need to be refrigerated.